junaidmsm/Tech-Blog/README.md

 ## Installation

  _Follow these steps to properly install this application:_

-  To install this app you will need to run 'npm run seed' and 'node server.js' command to see the action in the applicaton.
+   To install this app you will need to run 'npm run seed' and 'node server.js' command to see the applicaton's functionality.

 ## Demo